 How to Compare Different Types of Insulation

 Every type of insulation features a label detailing the material’s R-value per inch.
 The R-value defines the material’s ability to resist heat transfer.
-The larger the R-value, the more effective the insulation is bound to be.
-In tight spaces, insulation with a high R-value should be used, but in open-space areas, thicker layers of a lower-rated material can do the trick.
+The higher the R-value, the more effective the insulation.

-There are various types of insulation, generally split into four categories:
+There are various types of insulation, some of the most common materials are:

-- Reflective and radiant barriers: This type of insulation is usually found in the attic, as the material helps reduce heat and cold.
-Radiant and reflective barriers reflect the sun’s rays and absorb heat before it makes its way into your home, keeping you and your family cooler.
-Generally, this insulation is better for homes that are exposed to a significant amount of sunlight.
+- Reflective/radiant barriers: This type of insulation is usually found in the attic, as the material helps reduce heat and cold.
+Primarily made of aluminum foil applied to one or both sides of another material such as kraft paper, plastic films, cardboard or oriented strand board, radiant and reflective barriers reflect the sun’s rays and absorb heat before it makes its way into your home.
+Reflective or radiant barriers do not reduce heat conduction like thermal insulation materials.

 How Much Does an Insulation Upgrade Cost?